Hauteclere/webdev_lesson_plans/day_1/content.md

 In Javascript, statements should be terminated with a semicolon: `;`

 Strictly speaking, a statement without a semicolon at the end of it is a syntax error, however...
 The interpreter will help you out most of the time, and insert them where you've forgotten them.
-But sometimes it will betray you!
-So you should always include them, to be as correct as possible.
-CONSTANT VIGILANCE!
+This means they're optional.
 Example:

 ```Ruby
 # Ruby